fent/chrome-options/README.md

 ![predefined_sound](images/field_predefined_sound.png)

-* `Boolean` - `allowNoSound` - Adds a no sound option to the top of the select field.
+* `boolean` - `allowNoSound` - Adds a no sound option to the top of the select field.

 ### custom_sound